Public Works Schedule

 Spring Leaf Collection

 SPRING curbside leaf collection will begin April 16, 2018 and run through May 18, 2018.
+We will collect loose leaves until May 1, 2018, and bagged leaves until May 18, 2018.
 Throughout the month, we will canvas the Township in the order of Reeder Tract/Swamp Poodle, Avenues, Middle, and East End.
 Please place material loose at the curb (no materials other than leaves and grass).

 Fall Leaf Collection